-- Visit this page from The Food Industry Association to find COVID-19 general resources for industry.
+- Visit this page from the Food Industry Association to find COVID-19 resources for the food industry.
 Posted on March 24, 2020.

 - Visit this page from FDA-CFSAN to find a portal for questions related to food safety during the COVID-19 outbreak.
 Posted on March 20, 2020.

 - Visit this page from the FDA to find resources for industry members and consumers on COVID-19 and food safety.
 Posted on March 18, 2020.

 COVID-19 Financial Assistance

 - Visit this page from the USDA to find information on their Pandemic Response and Safety (PRS) Grant program and the Seafood Processors Pandemic Response and Safety Block Grant program that were initiated to support agricultural stakeholders who haven’t yet received substantial federal financial assistance in responding to the COVID-19 crisis.
 Posted on September 14, 2021.

 - Visit this page from the USDA to find information on their Pandemic Market Volatility Assistance program available to dairy farmers who received a lower value due to market abnormalities caused by the pandemic.
 Posted on August 30, 2021.

 - Visit this page from the NYS Empire State Development to find information about small business economic recovery and COVID-19 loans and assistance in NYS.
 Posted on June 3, 2020.